-If your receiver or preamplifier has a set of full range RCA line outputs that are not already being used, you can connect these into the LEFT and RIGHT Line Input jacks

-(pictured at right in the illustration).
-When using these inputs, the crossover is still active so a full range input will be filtered to allow only the lowest frequencies to reach the subwoofer.
-There are no line outputs on the x-sub so if there are multiple devices needing an input from only a single RCA preamp output on your preamplifier or receiver, you can use "Y adapters" to split the output.
-We do not recommend splitting it to more than two devices and both should have relatively high input impedances (20k Ohm or higher) so there is no significant signal loss.
+If your receiver or preamplifier has a set of full range RCA line outputs that are not already being used, you can connect these into the subwoofer's LEFT and RIGHT Line Input jacks (pictured at right in the illustration).
+When using these inputs, the crossover is still active so a full-range input will be filtered to allow only bass to reach the subwoofer.
+Many subwoofers do not have line outputs on them to use as a "feedthrough" to other audio equipment.
+If you have more equipment that needs the full-range audio signal, but only one pair of RCA preamp outputs, you can use RCA "Y adapters" to split the signal.
+We do not recommend splitting it to more than two devices and each should have an input impedance of 20k Ohm or more.
+Otherwise you may experience signal loss (a lower volume) from one or more devices.